This is the fun part.

 Why Use Art for Creative Self-expression?

 Art materials are engaging in a sensory and emotional way.
-When you want to get out how you feel, or really describe your experiences you can talk about it or write about it (and I recommend this, IMG_6164especially writing).
+When you want to get out how you feel, or really describe your experiences you can talk about it or write about it (and I recommend this, especially writing).
 But imagine the release you feel scrawling a red crayon across a large sheet of paper in big, zig-zag lines, a safe outlet for frustration “GRRRR”.

 Engaging sensory and emotional experiences produce lasting change.